-All care is provided by Ruff Start Rescue and its partner veterinary facilities; no expense (beyond travel expenses) fall upon foster families.
+All care is provided by Ruff Start Rescue and its partner veterinary facilities; no expense (beyond travel expenses) falls upon foster families.

 Do I get to choose which animals I foster?

 Yes!
-As a foster family, it is up to you to decide which animal(s) you bring into your home.
+As a foster home it is up to you to decide which animal(s) you bring into your home.

-How long will it take for my foster animal to find its forever home?
+How long will it take for my foster animal to find their adoptive home?